 Day Hikes and Routes

 Always carry water!
 Even the shortest stroll will make you thirsty on a 100°F (37.8°C) summer day.
-Potable water is available at a water bottle filling station outside the visitor center, and at the spigots in front of each restroom in the Fruita campground.
+Potable water is available seasonally at the spigots in front of each restroom in the Fruita campground, the Gifford House, and Picnic Area.
 A minimum of one gallon per person per day is recommended, more for backpackers.
 Water is scarce in the backcountry, especially during the hot summer months.
 Waterpockets, seeps, and springs are scattered throughout canyon country but are unreliable.
 Plan to carry in all your water.
 If you do use water from backcountry sources, boil or filter the water before drinking to kill Giardia.

 Hiking in canyon country is not something to be taken lightly.
 The elevation and high desert climate make this area prone to temperature extremes.
 Summer months are HOT with temperatures near 100°F (37.8°C) and the sun is intense.
 Summer evenings cool to 50 or 60°F (10-15.6°C).
 At this time of year, rapid dehydration is common and could be fatal to the unprepared hiker.
 Spring and fall are mild seasons and are the best times for hiking and backpacking.
 Winter (November-February) is cold with highs from 30 to 45°F (-1.1-7.2°C) and nighttime temperatures below freezing.
 Elevations in the park range from approximately 3,800 to 8,200 feet (1,158-2,499 m).